 The ideas generated in the small groups are presented and discussed at the Convergence Summit in April in front of the whole congregation and any interested community members.
 New groups form around their chosen ideas and proposals are developed for the Action Summit in June.

-The reVision Program
+Background: The reVision Program

 In March 2018, the congregation voted unanimously to participate in the reVision program.
 In this program, churches work with curriculum and a coach to deepen their connection to God, to each other and to the wider community and world.